m00nlight/m00nlight.github.io/_posts/2018-10-20-story-behind-omail-an-email-client-with-automatic-mailing-list-management-on-android.md

 method for message since it is supported by most of the mail providers.

-It also do not do full sync like what [Opera Mail][1] do in the desktop, but does incremental sync, which may let some old emails in different state(like y ou move a very old message to another folder).
+It also do not do full sync like what [Opera Mail][1] do in the desktop, but does incremental sync, which may let some old emails in different state(like you move a very old message to another folder).
 But it offer the user customized sync which can let the user to sync message during an time range.

 The [OMail][6] & [OMail Pro][7] also will prefer to save plain text email